mlojko/ProductCatalog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A little project I was assigned for an interview
+A little project I was assigned as part of an interview

 Backend-end:
 * API accessing a DB